The ISO 27001 Planning Phase Key Steps

 Continuous Monitoring

-Regular Reviews: Establish a process for regularly reviewing and updating the risk analysis and evaluation.
+Establish a process for regularly reviewing and updating the risk analysis and evaluation to ensure ongoing accuracy and effectiveness.
 This ensures that the risk landscape is continuously monitored and any organisational or external environment changes are promptly addressed.

 The fourth step in the Planning Phase of the ISO 27001 implementation process is to determine appropriate risk treatment options.
 What will we do with those pesky risks, and which ones don’t warrant attention?